MagicQuest/JBS3/README.md

 JBS3 is actually only the second version of JBS and I don't remember why the first was called JBS2 but...

-JBS1 actually could have been made with lua (of course it would be called JBS if I did) but i didn't go through with it because I heard about [Luvit](https://luvit.io/) which is basically lua node.js
+JBS1 actually could have been made with lua (of course it wouldn't be called JBS if I did) but i didn't go through with it because I heard about [Luvit](https://luvit.io/) which is basically lua node.js

 JBS2 used Duktape which is a simple JS engine and I had to switch to V8 because it didn't even support ES6!